k2view-academy/K2View-Academy/articles/18_fabric_cdc/05_cdc_consumers_implementation.md

 6. Close your project, and reopen it in order to reload the changes done in the .k2proj file.

-7. Open the required LU table as a new tab added for the data change.
-A new tab is added for the CDC consumer defined in the .k2proj file:
+7. Open the required LU table and set the new consumer column.
+A new tab is added for each new data change consumer defined in the .k2proj file:

    ![cdc_consumers](images/cdc_consumers_tabs.png)